 SCHG has supported influential research projects on place, landscape and mobility, creative and collaborative geographies, transnational material cultures, visual cultures of exploration, print culture and travel, sacred spaces, multi-culturalism and urban modernities.

 SCHG is home to a large and intellectually vibrant postgraduate community.
 We supervise at any one time around 40 PhD students, many funded by national and international scholarships (a list of recently completed PhD theses can be found here).

-The Group runs the successful MA in Cultural Geography (Research).
+The Group runs the successful MRes Cultural Geography and the MSc Global Futures: Culture and Creativity.
 We also welcome visiting students from overseas.
 Many of our former students are now established academics in Universities all over the world.